honeybijan/bijan-personal-website/content/authors/admin/_index.md

     list: always

 ---
-I am a computer scientist and mathematician interested in the synthesis and transportability of knowledge from and between multiple data sources.
+I am a computer scientist and mathematician interested in the synthesis of knowledge from multiple places, topics, and modalities.
 My work spans the fields of causality, data fusion, and distribution shift.
 {style="text-align: justify;"}